mrn-aglic/examples/airflow-new-features/dags/feat24/Readme.md

 All of the DAGs have their start_date set to
 15 minutes before `now()`.

-I turned on the DAGs at 19:47 (local time) and this
+I turned on the DAGs at **22:17** (local time) and this
 happened:

 ![cron_dags](../../resources/cron_dags.png)

-As we can see, 2 of the DAGs started twice, and 2 started three times (for backfill/catchup).
+As we can see, 2 of the DAGs started twice, and 2 appear to have started three times (for backfill/catchup).
+However, only `CronTriggerTimetable` was actually executed three times.

 Let's take a look at the DAGs.

-The two that started twice use the basic cron expression (basic_cron) and `CronDataIntervalTimetable` timetable (basic_CronDataIntervalTimetable).
+The first twouse the basic cron expression(basic_cron) and `CronDataIntervalTimetable` timetable (basic_CronDataIntervalTimetable).
 Let's take a look at the start and end times of their **first dag runs**: